mjordan/islandora_workbench/README.md

 ### The CSV file

 Metadata that is to be added to new or existing nodes is contained in the CSV file.
-Field values do not need to be wrapped in double quotation marks (`"`), unless they contain an instance of the delimiter character.
-Field values are either strings (for string or text fields), integers (for `field_weight`, for example), `1` or `0` for binary fields, or IDs (for taxonomy terms or collections).
+As is standard with CSV data, field values do not need to be wrapped in double quotation marks (`"`), unless they contain an instance of the delimiter character (e.g., a comma).
+Field values are either strings (for string or text fields), integers (for `field_weight`, for example), `1` or `0` for binary fields, Drupal-generated IDs (term IDs taxonomy terms or node IDs for collections and parents), or structured strings (for typed relation and geolocation fields)

 Single-valued and multi-valued fields of the following types can be added: